Breast Reconstruction Options If You Have Lymphedema

 Your body has faced a lot of challenges.
 You have been treated for breast cancer, which probably included a mastectomy and other treatments such as chemotherapy or radiation therapy.
 And the mastectomy may have led to lymphedema, a swelling of the lymph vessels.
 As a result, you may have a swollen arm.

 If you were considering breast reconstruction as part of your recovery, but lymphedema is now a concern, there are several options to consider.
-Michele Manahan, associate professor of plastic and reconstructive surgery, answers questions about innovations in reconstruction from breast cancer treatment that also address lymphedema.
+Michele Manahan, professor of plastic and reconstructive surgery, answers questions about innovations in reconstruction from breast cancer treatment that also address lymphedema.

 What are the treatment options for lymphedema?